-Trustee Garvey asked if the Self Funded Retention is also regulated.
+Trustee Garvey asked if the self-funded retention is also regulated.

 Mr. Fast said that is not regulated.
-He said the Self Funded Retention typically will not reach the regulated limits that are established for the full insured plans.
+He said the self-funded retention typically will not reach the regulated limits that are established for the fully insured plans.

-Trustee Garvey said then the Self Funded Retention funds can become a portion of reserves.
+Trustee Garvey said then the self-funded retention funds can become a portion of reserves.